 PROFESSOR P.M.
 MOTTA & E. VIZZA / SCIENCE PHOTO LIBRARY PROFESSOR P.M.
 MOTTA & E. VIZZA / SCIENCE PHOTO LIBRARY

 Ectopic pregnancy.
-Coloured scanning electron micrograph (SEM) of chorionic villi in a fallopian tube during an ectopic pregnancy.
-This is in a 35 year old woman 40 days after conception.
-An ectopic pregnancy is one in which the embryo implants in a fallopian tube (oviduct) rather than in the uterus.
-Chorionic villi (club-like) normally form in the placenta during pregnancy to allow the foetus' blood to exchange nutrients, gases and waste with the mother's blood.
+Coloured scanning electron micrograph (SEM) of chorionic villi protruding from a fallopian tube during an ectopic pregnancy.
+This is 40 days into a 35 year old woman's term.
+In an ectopic pregnancy the embryo implants outside the uterus, usually in a fallopian tube (oviduct), as here.
+Chorionic villi (the club-like structures here) form in the placenta during preg- nancy to allow the foetus to exchange nutrients, gases and waste with its mother.
 Ectopic pregnancy is a life-threatening condition which requires the immediate surgical removal of the foetus.
-Magnification: x200 at 6x7cm size.
+Magnification: x800 at 6x7cm size.

 Model release not required.
 Property release not required.